caritechacademy/artisan/README.md

 # artisan
-A web application for job activity
+A web application to search for job activities in an area